dignifiedquire/tap-stream/README.md

 * *console* stream: for `console.log` calls
 * *testacular* stream: misc communication

+These streams get multiplexed into one and then send via the [engine.io] connection to the browser.
+There they demultiplexed and are used for their different purposes.
+(This connection goes both ways of course)

 ## Used Modules

 * [engine.io-stream]: Streaming interface for [engine.io]